“Gonna use my, my, my imagination” – ‘Brass in Pocket’ lessons

 The best things often happen by chance

-I didn't intend to buy Brass in Pocket that day, but I'm glad I did.
-But my point is this: doesn't this happen all the time to us in our organisations?
-Was the Ice Bucket Challenge planned?
-No, it's how we react to happenstance that is cruci
+I didn’t intend to buy Brass in Pocket that day, though I’m glad I did.
+But my point is this: doesn’t this happen all the time to us in our organisations?
+Was the Ice Bucket Challenge planned, for example?
+No, but it’s how we react to happenstance that is crucial.
+We need to be ready to move quickly, to accept that the unexpected can be brilliant, even if it didn’t feature in our strategic plan.